OpenNews/srccon-work/scholarships.md

 This year, we're partnering with the News Integrity Initiative to provide Diversity Scholarships for journalists of color to attend SRCCON:WORK.
 We will also have a small number of scholarships available to facilitators and white journalists from local and regional news organizations.

-The scholarship application will be part of the form to tell us why you'd like to attend SRCCON:WORK.
+The scholarship application will be [part of the questionnaire](/attendance_form) to tell us why you'd like to attend SRCCON:WORK.

 ## What we&rsquo;re offering
 A ticket to SRCCON:WORK and $500 for you to use toward the cost of travel to the event.
 (For scholarship recipients who live in the Philadelphia area, we offer a SRCCON:WORK ticket without the additional travel funding.)